loning/universe/09_applications_and_implications.md

 ## English Version

-# Applications and Implications of Quantum-Classical Dualism

-This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 8.6), exploring the application value and philosophical implications of the theory.
+This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 9.1), discussing the theory's applications and philosophical implications.

 ### Application Overview

 As a unified theoretical framework, Quantum-Classical Dualism has broad application potential, from physics to cognitive science, from information technology to healthcare, from philosophical thinking to practical life.
 This document will systematically explore the specific applications of the theory in various fields, as well as the philosophical implications that arise from it.

 ### Applications in Physics

-#### 1. Solution to the Quantum Measurement Problem

 Quantum-Classical Dualism provides a new explanation for the quantum measurement problem: